telerik/blazor-docs/getting-started/repl.md

 * NuGet Package Manager - it allows you to install third party NuGet packages that are stored in the public `nuget.org` repository.
 If the published NuGet requires accepting license agreement, you will see a prompt for confirming your acceptance.
 Regarding `Telerik UI for Blazor` package, latest version is installed by default, so no further action is required form your side.

-* Static Asset Manager - it allows you to add a CDN with your desired CSS or JavaScript files.
+* Static Asset Manager - it allows you to add CDN URLs for your CSS or JavaScript files.
 Place the file URL in the input and click the download button.
-This automatically add references for the corresponding files.
+This will automatically add references for the corresponding files.
 Once the desired asset is added, you can easily enable/disable it via a switch.
 In case some of the installed NuGet packages include CSS/JavaScript files, they will automatically be listed in this section, so you can manage them.

 * Telerik UI Asset Manager - provides a summary of the installed Telerik UI package version and a dropdown for selecting one of the [built-in themes]({%slug general-information/themes%}) (Default, Material, Bootstrap) and some of their corresponding [color swatches]({%slug themes-swatches%}).
 By selecting different theme or swatch, you can immediately see the applied styles in the Result View.